Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.7 Modular format was straightforward once placed in-room.
+Assembly 4.7 The modular format was straightforward once placed in-room.

-Cooling / Breathability 4.0 Less sink meant less heat build-up in long sessions.
+Cooling 4.0 Less sink meant less heat build-up on long sessions.

-Back Support 4.2 Easier to maintain a neutral spine posture.
+Back support 4.2 It was easier to hold a neutral spine posture here.

 Compare Performance Scores of These Sofas